Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Video Encyclopedia of Pool Shots

-What is included on the DVD series: "The Video Encyclopedia of Pool Shots (VEPS)"?
+What is included on the video series: "The Video Encyclopedia of Pool Shots (VEPS)"?

-Here's a trailer showing examples shots from all five DVDs:
+Here's a trailer showing examples shots from all five Instructional Videos:

-Video excerpts and complete lists of shots for each DVD can be found here:
+Video excerpts and complete lists of shots for each volume can be found here:

 Video Encyclopedia of Pool Shots (VEPS)